theseus-os/theseus-os.github.io/posts/2022-02-03-wasmtime-progress-update.md

 ---

-## Porting `wasmtime-runtime`, the key `wasmtime` crate
+## Porting `wasmtime-runtime`, the key Wasmtime crate
-A [previous post from late 2021](../../../2021/12/31/November-December-Update-WASM.html) chronicled our ongoing journey to port `wasmtime` to Theseus.
+A [previous post from late 2021](../../../2021/12/31/November-December-Update-WASM.html) chronicled our ongoing journey to port Wasmtime to Theseus.
 While our bottom-up approach got off to a strong start, we quickly encountered our first major challenge when examining the `wasmtime-runtime` crate, as it contains many dependencies on platform-specific and legacy system interfaces:
 * Unix-like memory mapping and protection
 * Signal/trap handling